miot-org/libs-js/README.md

 ### Logger

-Logger provides a way to annotate code to provide logging, but also allows logging to be turn off (or down) depending on requirements.
+Logger provides a way to annotate code to provide logging, but also allows logging to be turned off (or down) depending on requirements.

-#### Using in your code:
+#### Using logger in your code:

+Place log messages at the appropriate level throughout your code.
+If they don't log anything, they will run very quickly.

 ```js
 import {log} from '@ortac/libs-js';